anthonyjmartinez/staart/README.md

 `staart <path/to/file.ext>`

-The full feature set of `tail` is not replicated here. `staart` will always start from the end of the file, and print all subsequently appearing lines to `stdout`.
+The full feature set of `tail` is not replicated here. `staart` will always start from the end of the file, and print all subsequently appearing data to `stdout`.
 If non-utf8 code points are found an error is printed to `stderr`.

 If the path given to `staart` does not exist for three open attempts, the